strozfriedberg/notatin/README.md

     Ok(())
 }
 ```
 Opening files and iterating the results is intended to be straightforward.
-By default, iteration is prefix order;
-postorder traversal (children before parents) is available as well.
+By default, iteration is prefix order (displayed in the code sample above).
+Postorder traversal (children before parents) is available as well:
 ```rust,no_run
 for key in parser.iter_postorder() {
     //...